 The fall of the Berlin Wall in 1989 signified the end of the cold war system, but it was also a huge historical turning point for coastal countries in regard to ocean governance.
 For decades previous, the world's oceans were zones of competition between the U.S.A. and the USSR, with the security of coastal states being determined by their role in one of the two camps; naturally, under these arrangements, coastal states' autonomy was often severely compromised.
 Among the changes brought about by the fall of the wall were the dissolution of the USSR and the creation of the Russian Federation.
-The consequent reduction of military tensions however, also meant a reduction on the oceans of the Russian and U.S. military presence, and a shift to viewing ocean governance as a separate management issue for each coastal state.
+The consequent reduction of military tensions however, also meant a reduction on the oceans of the Russian and U.S. military presence, and a shift to viewing ocean governance as a matter for each country.

 The Asian region was one of the regions contested by the two superpowers and so was greatly affected by the end of the cold war.
-The changes which ensued, combined with the coming into effect of the United Nations Convention on the Law of the Sea (UNCLOS)-a sweeping reform of the legal framework for the oceans-had large effects on the region's management of its ocean security.
-To be more specific, with the dissolution of the USSR, countries in the East Asian region, including those considered to be a part of the Western bloc, began to more strongly advance independent initiatives, but expanding their jurisdiction often met with difficulties and often times led to land-based problems being given priority.
-The result was that coastal states were forced into administering the vast ocean expanses assigned to them by UNCLOS before they could prepare legal enforcement systems to compensate for the departure of the U.S. and USSR's presence.
-Not surprisingly, the second half of the 1990s saw an escalation in disputes over the possession of islands and their jurisdictional waters as well as a dramatic increase in piracy, smuggling, drug trafficking, and other illegal activities at sea in the Asian oceans, especially in South East Asia.
-Conditions have not significantly improved in the region, as these are problems not only of individual states' governance over their own ocean areas but also reflect the need for mutual cooperation and coordination between states with adjoining waters.
+The changes which ensued, combined with the coming into effect of the United Nations Convention on the Law of the Sea (UNCLOS)-a sweeping reform of the legal framework for the oceans-had great effects on the region's ocean security.
+To be more specific, with the dissolution of the USSR, countries in the East Asian region, including those considered to be a part of the Western bloc, began to more strongly advance independent initiatives, but expanding their jurisdiction often met with difficulties and land based problems were given priority.
+The result was that coastal states were forced into administering the vast ocean expanses assigned to them by UNCLOS before they could put in place legal enforcement systems equal to the now departed U.S. and USSR presence.
+Not surprisingly, the second half of the 1990s saw an escalation in disputes over islands' possession and its jurisdictional waters as well as a dramatic increase in piracy, smuggling, drug trafficking, and other illegal activities at sea in the Asian oceans, especially in South East Asia.
+It has now been ten years since this surge in illegal activities began, and the insufficient responses to these problems means that we remain in conditions in which safety at sea is not secured.
 This is especially true in the South China Sea, Malacca Straits, Andaman Sea, and other areas where the borders of territorial seas meet in complicated configurations and where there is heavy ship traffic.